brandendupont-mcw/second-cms/src/blog-posts/hello-world.md

 that the program keep accurate demographic data to ensure that the racial and ethnic backgrounds of the program participants reflect Denver’s population in the criminal justice system.
-As you can see from the dashboard, the racial and ethnic backgrounds of both the adult and juvenile program participants is reflective of the racial and ethnic population in city’s criminal justice system.
+As you can see from the dashboard, the racial and ethnic backgrounds of both the adult and juvenile program participants are reflective of the racial and ethnic population in city’s criminal justice system.